 The predominant narrator is our protagonist Piscine Molitor Patel, who prefers to be called Pi.
 Interspersed within Pi’s telling of his story of survival as a teenager, is commentary from a reporter writing an article on the life of Pi many years later.

 Pi grew up in a zoo and his knowledge of animal behaviours and traits is the foundation from which he shapes his view of the world and people in general.
 Even the most dour of individuals could not help liking this character.
-His self possession and belief is utterly charming.
+His self-possession and belief is utterly charming.

-Irreverent observational gems such as the following comment by Pi when delivering his considered review of the castaway survival manual he finds in the lifeboat, consistently brought a smile to my face.
+Irreverent observational gems, such as the following comment by Pi when delivering his considered review of the castaway survival manual he finds in the lifeboat, consistently brought a smile to my face.

 “The injunction not to drink urine was quite unnecessary.
 No-one called ‘pissin’ during his childhood would be caught dead with a cup of pee at his lips, even alone in a life boat in the middle of the Pacific.”

-I also found the disarming simplicity of the 16 year old character’s discussions on the differences and similarities of the world’s three major religions and his thoughts on religion in general both appealing and quite profound.
+I also found the disarming simplicity of the 16-year-old character’s discussions on the differences and similarities of the world’s three major religions and his thoughts on religion in general both appealing and quite profound.

-There is often conjecture about novels that go on to win high profile awards such as the Man Booker Prize, in my opinion there should be no argument when it comes to this novel.
+There is often conjecture about novels that go on to win high-profile awards such as the Man Booker Prize, but in my opinion there should be no argument when it comes to this novel.